Causes or Cures cover art

 On this podcast, Dr. Eeks talks with experts from around the world (doctors, researchers, public health pros, and more) to dive into the latest hot topics in health and research, all in a down-to-earth kind of way.
 She also includes people with compelling stories of healing and "characters" because life is too boring and short to leave out characters. ;)

 DISCLAIMER: Some topics are more controversial than others, so keep in mind that this is information only and not health advice.
 If you are battling an individual health issue, always check in with your doctor & don't run with anything on podcast as advice.
 Dr. Eeks doesn't endorse any of her guests' views, and despite a strict health routine, nor does she endorse any products, supplements, oils, magic socks or potions.
 (If an episode is sponsored by a company she likes, she will say so in the show notes.)
-She does not practice medicine (only public health) so she does not give out medical advice nor should you treat anything on this podcast as medical advice.
+While she has a MD, she does not practice medicine (she's a full-time public health nerd) so she does not give out medical advice nor should you treat anything on this podcast as medical advice.

 Causes or Cures is not a "news site."
 It's about having conversations, and Dr. Eeks is confident that she can have a respectful conversation with anyone, even people who think far differently than she does.
 (At least that's been her experience at hole-in-the-walls & on the NYC sidewalks.)
 The point is to not take anything here as Gospel.
 Sometimes Dr. Eeks' dog Barnaby makes his opinion known, but the good news is that he's a smart dog.
 Most importantly, she hopes this podcast encourages folks to stay curious, empathic, hopeful, compassionate, honest, open-minded, and engaged.
 Freedom of discussion is a beautiful thing, delightfully messy, and one that many take for granted.